jordanlev/c5_ajax_form/README.md

 variable to `true` near the top of the `controller.php` file.

 To enable google analytics events, set the `$enableGoogleEvents` variable to `true` near the top of the file.
-The event uses form name as the label with the category "Forms" and action "Submitted".
+The event uses the form name as the label with the category "Forms" and action "Submitted".